czim/laravel-pxlcms/README.md

 Additionally, no resize files will be generated for any fresh images this way.

+## Slugs

+A modified version of the [Sluggable](https://github.com/cviebrock/eloquent-sluggable) Eloquent model trait is used to handle slugs for the models that were 'sluggified' during model generation.
+This works mostly like the original Sluggify, with some exceptions:

+- Slugs may be stored in the `cms_slugs` table (which can be defined in the generator config).
+  If so, the change is transparent when using Sluggable methods.
+- Route model binding has not been tested yet, and might be broken (it may work, though, report back to me please).

 ## Running the Generator

 The code generator is run through the Artisan command: `pxlcms:generate`.